AndrewCastelli/Stock_Prediction_Model/README.md

 Option 1
 - Open Terminal in CapstoneProject folder or navigate to CapstoneProject folder
 - Enter code 'python3 main.py' to run program
-- Enter password 'Luthor' to begin
+- Enter password 'luthor' to begin

 Option 2
 - Open CapstoneProject folder with PyCharm, Google Colab, or your IDE of choice
 - Navigate to main.py python file
 - Run main.py
-- Enter password 'Luthor' to begin
+- Enter password 'luthor' to begin

 Windows
 --